AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-autoscale-to-webhook-email.md

-<properties
+---
-	pageTitle="Azure Insights: Use autoscale actions to send email and webhook alert notifications. | Azure" description="See how to use autoscale actions to call web URLs or send email notifications in Azure Insights. " authors="kamathashwin"
+title: Azure Insights: Use autoscale actions to send email and webhook alert notifications. | Azure
+description: See how to use autoscale actions to call web URLs or send email notifications in Azure Insights.
-	manager=""
-	editor=""
-	services="monitoring-and-diagnostics"
-	documentationCenter="monitoring-and-diagnostics"/>

-<tags
-	ms.service="azure-portal"
-	ms.date="07/19/2016"
-	wacn.date=""/>
+authors: kamathashwin
+manager: ''
+editor: ''
+services: monitoring-and-diagnostics
+documentationCenter: monitoring-and-diagnostics

+ms.service: azure-portal
+ms.date: 07/19/2016
+wacn.date: ''
+---

 # Use autoscale actions to send email and webhook alert notifications in Azure Insights